aymendn/Flutter-Calculator/README.md

-# Flutter-Calculator
+# Flutter Calculator 📱🔢
-A fully functional calculator app made using Flutter
+###A fully functional calculator app made using Flutter